Where to buy Colosseum tickets ? Admission and Price

 Groups of between 14 and 50 can purchase the amount of individual tickets needed, but they must book online in advance.
 For a group, it’s the same Colosseum tickets price as individual tickets.

-To book group tickets, you need to reserve tickets for at least 14 people online.
+To book group tickets (see prices on this website), you need to reserve tickets for at least 14 people online.
 And if your numbers change, as long as you’ve reserved 14 or more tickets, if you need to add any extra people, you can do so in person at the Colosseum ticket counter.
 The same rules apply to school bookings.

 When visiting the Colosseum as a group, you’ll need to arrive 30 minutes before your dedicated entrance time.